-The TAG submission will be in two parts:
+The TAG submission will be in two parts, these should be submitted to Skillsfirst at the same time:

-- 1) The following should be sent to exams@skillsfirst.co.uk by the Head of Centre: - Head of Centre declaration - ➤ Skillsfirst TAG result spreadsheet confirming the TAG results included in the submission (section 4.4) - > TAG internal verification strategy - 2) Submission of each learners' result into the XAMS platform (further guidance will be provided week beginning 19 April 2021)
+- 1) The following should be sent to exams@skillsfirst.co.uk by the Head of Centre: - Head of Centre declaration - ➤ Skillsfirst TAG result spreadsheet confirming the TAG results included in the submission (section 4.4) - > TAG internal verification strategy - TAG appeals policy - Submission of each learners' result into the XAMS platform.
+We have provided step by step instructions on the process for submitting the TAG results in XAMS (see Appendix D).

 The window for the submission of TAGs is 21 April - 21 June 2021.
+If further eligible learners are identified after this date, please contact Skillsfirst to discuss.